stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 There can easily be ambiguities between the two function signatures.
 The previous examples took advantage of simple overloads.
-The more general solution are template metaprograms that additionally make use of C++ substitution failure is not an error (SFINAE) semantics.
+The more general solution is template metaprograms that additionally make use of C++ substitution failure is not an error (SFINAE) semantics.
 For the norm function above, SFINAE could be used to limit one signature to work with reverse mode autodiff types and one to work with anything else: